vespa-engine/blog/_posts/2021-05-25-pretrained-transformer-language-models-for-search-part-2.md

  Using the above WAND query only fully ranks 2409 passages using the bm25 ranking profile and recall at first positions is the same as with brute force any so we did not loose any accuracy but saved a lot of resources.
 Using the *weakAnd* operator, the  query takes 12 ms instead of 120ms with brute force any.
 Using WAND is best implemented using a custom searcher plugin to avoid tokenization outside of Vespa which might introduce asymetric behaviour.
 For example [RetrievalModelSearcher](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/src/main/java/ai/vespa/searcher/RetrievalModelSearcher.java) or using [weakAnd.replace](https://docs.vespa.ai/en/reference/query-api-reference.html#weakAnd.replace) which rewrites type any queries to using WAND instead.

-There are two WAND/WeakAnd implementations in Vespa where in the above exampe we used *weakAnd()* which fully integrates with text processing (tokenization and index statistics like IDF(Inverse Document Frequency)).
-The alternative is  *wand()* where the end user can control the query and document side weights explicity.
+There are two WAND/WeakAnd implementations in Vespa where in the above example we used *weakAnd()* which fully integrates with text processing (tokenization and index statistics like IDF(Inverse Document Frequency)).
+The alternative is  *wand()* where the end user can control the query and document side weights explicitly.
 The latter *wand()* operator can be used to implement [DeepCT and HDCT: Context-Aware Term Importance Estimation For First Stage Retrieval](https://github.com/AdeDZY/DeepCT) as Vespa gives the user full control of query and document term weighting without having to bloat the regular index by repeating terms to increase or lower the term frequency.
 Read more in [Using WAND with Vespa](https://docs.vespa.ai/en/using-wand-with-vespa.html).

 ## Dense Retrieval using bi-encoders over Transformer models
 Embedding based models embed or map queries and documents into a latent low dimensional dense embedding vector space and use vector search to retrieve documents.
 Dense retrieval could be accelerated by using approximate nearest neighbor search, for example indexing the document vector representation using [HNSW](https://docs.vespa.ai/en/approximate-nn-hnsw.html) graph indexing.
 In-domain dense retrievers based on bi-encoder architecture trained on MS Marco passage data have demonstrated that they can outperform sparse lexical retrievers with a very large margin.
 Let us introduce using dense retrievers with Vespa.

 In this example we use a pre-trained dense retriever model from Huggingface 🤗 [sentence-transformers/msmarco-MiniLM-L-6-v3](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L-6-v3) .
 The model is based on MiniLM and the output layer has 384 dimensions.
 The model has just 22.7M trainable parameters and encoding the query using a quantized model takes approximately 8 ms on cpu.
 The original model uses mean pooling over the last layer of the MiniLM model but we also add a L2 normalization to normalize vectors to unit length (1) so that we can use innerproduct distance metric instead of angular distance metric.
-This saves computations during the approximate nearest neighbor search
+This saves computations during the approximate nearest neighbor search.

  We expand our passage document type with a dense tensor field *mini_document_embedding* and a new ranking profile.